adstuart/azure-expressroute-direct-local/README.md

 ## Traffic Engineering

 :bulb: Good to know.
-We cover thiss in more detail in the following places:
+We cover this in more detail in the following places:

 - [Designing for disaster recovery with ExpressRoute private peering](https://docs.microsoft.com/en-us/azure/expressroute/designing-for-disaster-recovery-with-expressroute-privatepeering)
 - [Multi-Circuit Expressroute Private Peering Configurations- BGP AS PAth Prepending/Local Preference](https://github.com/jwrightazure/lab/tree/master/Expressroute-Multicircuit-ASprepend-Localpref) by @jwrightazure